luxiangx/CSIPlotter/README.md

 2. Due to my poor coding, the program is  inefficient.
 Some laptops with old hardware may not use it.

 -------
 The software is free to use for your research.
-If you find some bugs or want to join this project to improve the usability of the software.
-Welcome to contact me.
+If you find some bugs or want to join this project to improve the usability of the software, welcome to contact me.
 My email is <luxiangisme@gmail.com>.